 When you create a new data file, specify the keyword

-has initialized the new partition, stop the server, changenewraw
+InnoDBhas initialized the new partition, stop the server, changenewrawin the data file specification toraw:[mysqld] innodb_data_home_dir= innodb_data_file_path=/dev/hdd1:3Graw;/dev/hdd2:2GrawRestart the server.

 Allocating a Raw Disk Partition on Windows